-Schools may be invoiced and asked to return any residual funds.
-If a school disagrees with an acquittal outcome, such as expenses that have been rejected, schools can email support@sportingschools.gov.au and ask for the acquittal to be reviewed.
+If a school disagrees with an acquittal outcome, such as expenses that have been rejected, schools can log in to the school portal and request a review of their acquittal within 180 days of the end of the approved funding period (school term).
+If outside this period, schools can email support@sportingschools.gov.au and ask for the acquittal to be reviewed, subject to ASC discretion.